 Trading without a trading strategy in place (i.e. gambling)

-In next paragraphs, we discuss each of these risks in turn and identify proper risk management techniques for every type of risk.
+In the next paragraphs, we discuss each of these risks in turn and identify proper risk management techniques for every type of risk.

 Trade With Moderate Leverage

 In trading, leverage is an extremely important concept.
-The use of leverage has become a standard practice for traders on all markets worldwide.
+The use of leverage has become a standard practice for traders in all markets worldwide.
 It is used to magnify returns and offers the possibility of high payoffs from small investments.

 But, when used inappropriately, leverage can become a destructive force for your trading account.
 Why?
 Because, although leverage provides a great opportunity to magnify potential gains, it also magnifies potential losses.

-Entering a trade with high leverage can be dangerous, especially, when you enter with a high trade size and your margin level declines below 100%.
+Entering a trade with high leverage can be dangerous, especially, when you enter with high trade size and your margin level declines below 100%.
 Such trading can make you unable to survive periods of high volatility.
-Even if your price projection turns out to be correct, your trade account might be closed at a margin call, should there be a temporary downturn in an opposite direction.
+Even if your price projection turns out to be correct, your trade account might be closed at a margin call, should there be a temporary downturn in the opposite direction.

 Using a moderate level of leverage, such as from 1:5 to 1:10, would be a proper approach to risk management.
-In addition, if you’re using high leverage, you should maintain adequate free margin on your account, sufficient to survive unpredictable short-term deviations in price.
+In addition, if you’re using high leverage, you should maintain an adequate free margin on your account, sufficient to survive unpredictable short-term deviations in price.

 In any case, the level of leverage should be suitable for a particular trading strategy.